SonicTS/garage-project/infra/firewall-notes.md

 ## Additional Considerations

-- Consider fail2ban or rate limiting at nginx for repeated `/garage/poll` hits.
 - Keep system packages updated; a firewall doesn’t patch vulnerabilities.
-- Avoid exposing `:5001` (trigger endpoint) beyond localhost.
+- Avoid exposing 8883 to the Internet; prefer LAN-only or source-restricted rules.
-- Consider closing port 80 unless needed for ACME/Certbot HTTP challenges (then re-lock after certificate issuance).
+- If you previously used nginx/HTTPS for polling, remove those rules.

 ## Non-UFW Alternatives